JHart96/bison_examples/examples/count_data.md

 The aim of our network visualisation is to plot a network where the certainty in edge weights (edge weights) can be seen.
-To do this we’ll use a semi-transparent line around each edge with a width that corresponds to a standardised uncertainty measures.
-The uncertainty measure will simply be the normalised difference between the 97.5% and 2.5% credible interval estimate for each edge weight.
+To do this we’ll use a semi-transparent line around each edge with a width that corresponds to a uncertainty measures.
+The uncertainty measure will simply be the difference between the 97.5% and 2.5% credible interval estimate for each edge weight.
 We can calculate this from the transformed adjacency tensor object, generate two igraph objects for the main network and the uncertainty in edges, and plot them with the same coordinates.

 ``` r
 # Calculate lower, median, and upper quantiles of edge weights.
 Lower and upper give credible intervals.